Jack Spicer: San Francisco

 In 1954, he co-founded the Six Gallery in San Francisco, which soon became famous as the scene of the October 1955 Six Gallery reading that launched the West Coast Beat movement.
 In 1955, Spicer moved to New York City and then to Boston, where he worked for a time in the Rare Book Room of Boston Public Library.
 Blaser was also in Boston at this time, and the pair made contact with a number of local poets, including John Wieners, Stephen Jonas, and Joe Dunn.

 Spicer returned to San Francisco in 1956 and started working on After Lorca.
 This book represented a major change in direction for two reasons.
 Firstly, he came to the conclusion that stand-alone poems (which Spicer referred to as his one-night stands) were unsatisfactory and that henceforth he would compose serial poems.
 In fact, he wrote to Blaser that 'all my stuff from the past (except the Elegies and Troilus) looks foul to me.'
 Secondly, in writing After Lorca, he began to practice what he called "poetry as dictation".
 His interest in the work of Federico García Lorca, especially as it involved the cante jondo ideal, also brought him near the poetics of the deep image group.
 The Troilus referred to was Spicer's then unpublished play of that name.
-The play finally appeared in print in 2004, edited by Aaron Kunin, in issue 3 of No - A Journal of the Arts.
+The play finally appeared in print in 2004, edited by Aaron Kunin, in issue 3 of No – A Journal of the Arts.

 In 1957, Spicer ran a workshop called Poetry as Magic at San Francisco State College, which was attended by Duncan, Helen Adam, James Broughton, Joe Dunn, Jack Gilbert, and George Stanley.
 He also participated in, and sometimes hosted, Blabbermouth Night at a literary bar called The Place.
 This was a kind of contest of improvised poetry and encouraged Spicer's view of poetry as being dictated to the poet.

 Spicer refused to have his work copyrighted, and after 1960, Spicer refused to publish his work outside of California.
 He considered City Lights Bookstore a tourist destination, and boycotted selling his work there.
-However he failed to be able to hold down a job and after he was poor; by 1964 he started selling books at City Lights.
+He was unable to hold a job and fell into poverty, however, so by 1964 he started selling books at City Lights.